ONS-Innovation/github-copilot-usage-dashboard/README.md

 ```

 ## Data
+When running the dashboard, you can toggle between using Live and Example Data.

 ### Example Data
 This repository includes 2 sets of example data which mirrors the output of the Github Copilot RESTful API.
 These have been sourced from [this repository](https://github.com/octodemo/Copilot-Usage-Dashboard/tree/main).